buzzn/core/docs/application_architecture.md

 Example: updating a register.

 - the requests is routed to a block of code through in the roda tree (in lib/roda).
 Roda code blocks are comparable to Rails controller actions.
 So the responsibilities of that block are
+    - authentication
-    - authorization
+    - request validation
     - calling the business logic
-    - TODO
+    - producing HTTP response (headers, status, ...)
-- Buzzn::Transaction encapsulates the business logic.
-It is optional, sometimes it's enough to just implement a Buzzn::Resource (lib/buzzn/transactions).
+- Buzzn::Transaction (lib/buzzn/transactions) encapsulates the business logic.
+It is used for mutating resources.
+Reads go diretly to a Buzzn::Resource.
 - Buzzn::Resource (lib/buzzn/transactions)
     - handles authorization / permissions
     - can implement business logic